Saint Dane Dog Breed Information

 |Weight Gain Potential||Moderate|

-The Saint Dane can inherit some of he genetic health problems from its parent breeds.
+Saint Dane can inherit some of the genetic health problems from its parent breeds.

 - Bloat: Saint Dane might face bloat which is the condition where your dog’s abdomen balloons up making it look like swollen belly.
 It happens due to bad diet and causes pain.
 Take your dog to a vet for immediate treatment.

 - Elbow Dysplasia: The dislocation of the elbow joints on your dog is called elbow dysplasia.
 It should be taken to a vet for treatment before it gets worse.

 Saint Dane comes in the following combination of colors:

-Cost: The average cost of the Saint Dane is between $800-$1200 USD which rises with the quality of the breeders.
+Cost: The average cost of Saint Dane is between $800-$1200 USD which rises with the quality of the breeders.

-Height: The average height of the Saint Dane is between 23-30 inches.
+Height: The average height of Saint Dane is between 23-30 inches.

-Weight: The average weight of the Saint Dane is between 155-195 pounds.
+Weight: The average weight of Saint Dane is between 155-195 pounds.